-Two-column note-taking encourages students to identify important information in a lecture, film or reading and to respond to this material.
-These notes prepare students to participate in a discussion or begin a writing activity.
-They can also be used to recognize students’ misconceptions and questions, and to evaluate students’ understanding of material.
+The Two-Column Note-Taking strategy encourages students to identify important information in a lecture, film, or reading and to then respond to this material.
+You can use this strategy to prepare students to participate in a discussion or begin a writing activity.
+Having students take two-column notes is also an effective way to help you identify students’ misconceptions and questions about a topic and to evaluate students’ understanding of material.

 Alternative Headings: You can choose any headings for the two columns that meet the needs of your activity or lesson.
 Other possibilities include:

 Students learn about the Nazi's deportation of Jews from the Łódź ghetto through diary entries and historical documents.